jotapapel/javaesque/README.md

 	width = 10, height = 10
 }
 ```

 3. __final__: This modifier makes the class _final_, which means that it can't be extended by other classes.
 This modifier accepts no argument, and thus has to be called last.
 ```lua
 class 'Bear' : final {
 	eats_fish = true
 }
 ```

-#### Class prototype table
+#### Prototype Table

 The prototype table of a class has three kind of variables:

 1. _constructor_: In the prototype table of the class declaration you can add a variable named `constructor`, a special function that is used to initialize objects.
 Inside this function you can declare new variables for future objects of the class.
-It is recommended that the `constructor` variable is placed as the first key on the prototype table.
+The `constructor` function must always have a ´self´ variable as it's first argument, and it's recommended to place it as the first key on the prototype table.

 ```lua
 class 'Vehicle'  {
 	constructor = function(self, petrol_capacity)